ispirovjr/Onlympiad2020/README.md

 # Installation

+* Download the Spring application and go to src/main/java/resources
+* Add a "serviceAccount.json" with the downloaded service account.

+## Upload to Google Cloud

 //TODO

-# Usage

-Before opening the application at least two firebase collections need to be created - "hospitals", "users" and "audit".
+Before opening the application at least three firebase collections need to be created - "hospitals", "users" and "audit".

 * Hospitals
   * At least the names of the **departments** of the hospitals need to be added as documents.